How to Track Benchmarks in CI with Bencher

 2. Set the --project option to the Project slug.
 See the --project docs for more details. (ex: --project save-walter-white-1234abcd)

-3. Set the --branch option to the feature Branch name.
-See branch selection for a full overview. (ex: --branch feature-branch)
+3. Set the --branch option to the base Branch name.
+See the --branch docs for a full overview. (ex: --branch main)

-6. Set the --adapter option to the desired benchmark harness adapter.
+6. Set the --adapter option to Bencher Metric Format JSON (json) that is generated by bencher mock.
 See benchmark harness adapters for a full overview. (ex: --adapter json)

 7. Specify the benchmark command arguments.
 See benchmark command for a full overview. (ex: bencher mock)

-The first time this is command is run in CI, it will create the feature-branch Branch since it does not exist yet.
-The new feature-branch will not have a start point, existing data, or Thresholds.
-On subsequent runs, the old version of feature-branch will be renamed and a new feature-branch will be created without a start point, existing data, or Thresholds.
+The first time this is command is run in CI, it will create the main Branch since it does not exist yet.
+The new main will not have a start point, existing data, or Thresholds.
+On subsequent runs, the old main Head will be replaced and a new main Head will be created without a start point, existing data, or Thresholds.

 git checkout feature-branch